mrled/jupyter-mortgage/readme.markdown

 - UI to show details on "house hack" type properties
 - UI for tracking projected rent
 - Validate YAML cost configs using voluptuous? (no external deps except nose!) <https://pypi.python.org/pypi/voluptuous/>
+- LoanPayment objects now track more than mere loan payments.
+Rename to something that makes sense.
+- It's wayyyyyy past time I should have tests on this shit
+- Allow reloading cost configs without having to restart the Jupyter kernel
+- Save widget state when doing "Restart & Run All"
+    - Automatically save user-selected value to a file that is .gitignore'd
+    - If that file exists when my notebook is run, read it and use values from it
 - Fix percentage problems:
     - Correct in schedule preface
     - Incorrect in monthly balance sheet